spectrum-health-systems/Abatab/README.md

 ## Prerequisites

-* A location to host the Avatool Web Service which meets the following requirements:
+* A location to host the Abatab which meets the following requirements:
   * .NET Framework 4.8+ installed
-  * Access to your myAvatar™ environments from the Avatool Web Service via HTTPS
+  * Access to your myAvatar™ environments via HTTPS

-# Getting started

-## Before you begin
+# The Abatab manual

-The [Abatab Manual](./Documentation/Manual/Manual.md) contains everything you need to know about Abatar, and is updated with each release.
+This readme is short and sweet because the [Abatab Manual](./Documentation/Manual/Manual.md), which is updated with each release, contains everything you need to know about Abatab.

-## Initial setup

-Steps to initially setup the software.

-# Installing

-Steps to install the software.

-# Cconfiguring

-Steps to configure the software.

-# Using

-How to use the software.

-# Updating

-How to update the software

-# Uninstalling

-How to uninstall the software.

-# Acknowlegements

-# Contributing

 <!-- REFERENCE LINKS: REPOSITORY
      These reference links should be standard across all project documentation.